Milindsangale/Amazon-Web-Clone/README.md

-# 🌟 Personal Portfolio Website
+# 🌟 Amezon Website Clone Using HTML & CSS

 This project aims to replicate the basic structure and visual elements of **Amazon's website** using HTML and CSS.
 While it won't have the full functionality of a real e-commerce platform, it will provide a solid foundation for understanding web development principles and practicing HTML and CSS skills.
 ---